inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `updated_on` :

+- The `updated_on` attribute is used to know the datetime when the item was last updated in the data source.
-- The `updated_on` attribute is a Unix Timestamp conversion of last update datetime in UTC (Universal Time Coordinated) time scale, set via retrieving the `update time` of the Item. ( More like last activity )
+- It is set via retrieving the `update time` of the Item. ( More like last activity )

+**Note:** The attribute is represented in [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) conversion.

 * References: